“I’m dreaming of a white Christmas…just like the one I used to have…”

 New memories are being carved…we are weaving memories together…

 I believe Christmas goes deeper beyond those colorful ribbons, more than how many presents we receive and those are what I’m trying to pass along to this boy.
-His family may had been torn but he would feel the love engulfing him.
+His family may have been torn but he would feel the love engulfing him.

-Just because my parents now doesn’t have a backyard with green grass to run around or pulled out to feed Santa’s reindeer, it doesn’t mean that I won’t be able to weave new Christmas traditions with my 4 years old.
+Just because my parents now don’t have a backyard with green grass to run around or pulled out to feed Santa’s reindeer, it doesn’t mean that I won’t be able to weave new Christmas traditions with my 4 years old.
 I’m sure we’ll be fine; we’ll knit our own traditions along with times.

 Merry Christmas, everyone!